 The only thing I don't like about Lily of the Valley is that it spreads quickly and can take over the garden.
 Fortunately it's easy to contain these vigorous growers -- they thrive in pots and make gorgeous house plants or shaded patio plants.

 Lily of the Valley grows from rhizomes that are easy to find in nurseries and sometimes already in bloom at florist shops.
 Grow them indoors any time of year.

-Bright and beautiful Kaffir Lily is in the same family as amaryllis, and is just as easy to force into bloom indoors.
+Bright and beautiful Clivia is in the same family as amaryllis, and is just as easy to force into bloom indoors.

 These Clivia miniata hybrids produce big clusters of trumpet-shaped flowers in orange, pink, red, yellow or white.

 Another Amaryllis relative, African Lily grows well in a container.
 It's a gorgeous, large plant that makes a statement in a sunny room.
 You'll love this beauty -- tall flower stalks carry clusters of small, violet-blue flowers.

 It needs lots of full sunlight to bloom.
 You can scoot it outdoors for the summer, if you want.
 Overwinter African Lily indoors and you'll enjoy it for several years.

 Spider Lily (shown at right) is another dependable bloomer in the amaryllis family.
 Its long, narrow petals radiate from the center, creating a dramatic look.

 The Amazon Lily is a rare South American tropical from this same clan.
 Its snowy-white star-shaped blooms are dazzling...and sure to get attention wherever you display it.

 Need more space for your flowering plants?
 Indoor plant stands offer an easy solution.
 Take a look at these new ways to display your indoor plants.